 PTSD And Relationships: Tips For Loved Ones

-Post-traumatic stress disorder (PTSD) is a mental illness that can develop after a traumatic event.
+Post-traumatic stress disorder (PTSD) is a mental disorder that can develop after a traumatic event.
 While you may already be familiar with its effects on individuals, like flashbacks and mood swings, PTSD can also impact a person’s loved ones.
 By understanding how PTSD affects relationships, you may be better able to manage it—whether you’re living with PTSD or have a loved one who is.
 It can be important to educate yourself, respect your loved one’s boundaries, be mindful of their triggers, and encourage them to seek professional treatment.

 What is PTSD?